hbldh/bleak/docs/scanning.rst

 scanner detection, as can be seen above.
 There are also possibilities of adding scanning filters, which differ widely between OS backend implementations, so the instructions merit careful reading.

+Note that the when using :code:`BleakScanner.register_detection_callback(callback)`, your callback function will be passed a AdvertisementData class whose structure can be found in the base scanner file.
+`See detection_callback.py` example.
+Note that platform specific advertisement data can be found in the platform_data field.

 Scanning Filters
 ----------------